m516/Spreadsheet-Scanner/README.md

 I'd like to give a special thanks to all the developers who have generously donated their time to make these this project possible:

 * The [Python Software Foundation](https://www.python.org/)
-* The community behind the [Python-Levenshtein library](https://github.com/ztane/python-Levenshtein)
+* Antti Haapala, David Necas, and the rest of the community behind the [Python-Levenshtein library](https://github.com/ztane/python-Levenshtein)
 * Eric Gazoni and Charlie Clark for the [openpyxl](https://openpyxl.readthedocs.io/en/stable/) library